-I would like to say thanks to you on behave of me and all those children in whose destiny you took part.
+I would like to say thanks to you on behalf of myself and all those children in whose destiny you took part.

 A special thanks to Stepanov Igor, his wife Olga, Evgeniy Chervonenko, Oxana, Debbie, Patricia, Dermot and many other Russian and Irish friends.
-I also want to say thanks to those who don’t work in the organization now but had done a lot while working.
+I also want to say thanks to those who don’t work in the organization now but had done a lot while working there.

 I miss you very much!
 With Love and Respect to you!

-My name is Slava, I first came to Hortalova orphanage when I was 7 years old.
-I was never comfortable around people and always choose to be on my own.
+My name is Slava.
+I first came to Hortalova orphanage when I was 7 years old.
+I was never comfortable around people and always chose to be on my own.
 I was bullied regularly and I bullied smaller children regularly.
 This is a normal part of life in institutions, I wish it wasn’t but it is.

 Today I am a qualified Lawyer.
 I work for a Russian Bank, I am married to a beautiful Russian girl and we have a very special little girl called Lily.